-The opening of The Battle of the Five Armies is exhilarating, as Smaug (voiced by Benedict Cumberbatch) unleashes vengeance upon the residents of Laketown, prompting some nifty heroics from Bard (Luke Evans).
+The opening of The Battle of the Five Armies is hair-raising, as Smaug (voiced by Benedict Cumberbatch) unleashes vengeance upon the residents of Laketown, prompting some nifty heroics from Bard (Luke Evans).

 Richard Armitage’s Thorin is going mad in his mountain hall, as Bilbo (Martin Freeman) continues to display the decency and bravery that won the respect and friendship of the dwarf king and his company.

 Evangeline Lilly is very strong as Jackson’s own addition to the elf race, Tauriel, even managing to sell the tricky inter-species romance with dwarf Kili (Aidan Turner).

 We also finally get to see the magnificent elven King Thranduil (Lee Pace) in action.
 Merely glimpsed in the prologue to Unexpected Journey, Thranduil is a fierce warrior.
 Yet, quite the isolationist, he is quite happy to leave men and dwarves to their fate.

 One character with too much screen time is Ryan Gage’s Alfrid.
 Pathetically endearing in the second movie, he’s now a thoroughly nasty piece of work jarringly deployed as comic relief.

 Luckily Billy Connolly’s voice work gets a few laughs as Dain, Thorin’s less-reasonable CGI cousin.
 (The prequel trilogy lacks the gravitas and grandeur of its sibling, but boy does it more than share its overindulgence in CGI.)